Conservationist

 It's someone who actively conserves biodiversity and lives with sustainability as a core focus.
 It's someone who chooses to live with less today so they can conserve our natural resources for future generations.
 This person also educates about endangered species and advocates for conservation.

-Oh.
+I am a conservationist.
 Yes.
-I fit that description.
-I suppose I am a conservationist.
+That's the right term.
 And by taking me camping and cycling outdoors, by teaching me the names and utility of plants at a young age, my father raised me to be one!

 Notable Conservationists